glitchdotcom/Pupdates-CMS/README.md

+# Why I really do not recommend Recurly

+This might sound a bit harsh, and it is... but it also goes to the core of the issue: using Recurly is going to be a very very very very bad idea.

+## TL;DR: My recommendation is to use Stripe *NOW*

+Let's use Stripe before it costs us too much to switch everything to it later.
+Stripe integrates with Xero and Avatax, so I don't really see any problem on the Finance side of things, even though Liz may have a word on this.
+From a developer point of view, is like comparing slings with bazookas, an AMC Pacer with a Ferrari, a shirt with a rag: you might *like* the first ones more, but the second ones *are* just **better**.

+Let's see why I recommend Stripe.

-# Recurly benefits
+## Recurly benefits

 Apparently it has a very nice admin dashboard.
-Nothing I care about since I don't understand anything there, but I understand that's very effective for the business side of things.
-However, I don't think that the Stripe dashboard is going to be _that_ less powerful.
+Nothing I care about since I don't understand anything there, but I do understand that's very effective for the business side of things.
+However, I don't think that the Stripe dashboard is going to be _a lot_ less powerful.

-# Recurly issues so far
+## Recurly issues so far

 - Does not seem to have any advantages in term of integrations compared with Stripe - Ask Liz if Recurly-specific work has already been made on the Finance side of things, and how long would it take to switch that work to Stripe, just in case.